aragorn-ai/aragorn-client/README.md

 # aragorn-client - using embeddable Aragorn widget
-This project contains simple templates for how to use Aragorn's embeddable widget which that can be inserted into a host website.
+This project contains simple templates for how to use Aragorn's embeddable widget which can be inserted into a host website.
 It supports JSX, CSS styles, and is compiled using [ParcelJS](https://parceljs.org/) into a single .js and .css file.

 ## Prerequisite
 Before you use the embeddable Aragorn widget in your application.
 Make sure to configure your mapping template on the [Aragorn platform](https://app.aragorn.ai/).
 View Aragorn's documentation in our Help center to follow how to get this setup